Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ![Decision matrix](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrix.png "[Decision matrix]")

 1. Click the *VAT ID* drop-down list and select a different option, if necessary.
-The following options are available:

-  - **Yes**: The end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
-  - **No**: The end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).

-2. Click the *Country of origin* drop-down list on the left to deselect the selected group of countries, if necessary.
+2. Click the *Country of origin* drop-down list on the left and deselect the selected group of countries, if necessary.
 As a group of countries, only the **EU - European Union** option is available.
 When no group of countries is selected, the drop-down list on the right is unlocked.
 Click the drop-down list on the right to select an individual country.

 3. Click the *Ship-to county* drop-down list on the left to deselect the selected group of countries, if necessary.
 As a group of countries, only the **EU - European Union** option is available.
 When no group of countries is selected, the drop-down list on the right is unlocked.
 Click the drop-down list on the right to select an individual country.

-4. Click the *Ship-to postcode* drop-down list on the left to select a different option, if necessary, and/or the field on the right to modify the range or the regular expression.
+4. Click the *Ship-to postcode* drop-down list on the left and select a different option, if necessary.
+Click the field on the right to modify the range or the regular expression entered.
 Use the keyboard to enter a different value.

-5. Click the *Net value of goods smaller than* drop-down list on the left to select a different currency, if necessary, and/or the field on the right to modify the net value amount entered.
+5. Click the *Net value of goods smaller than* drop-down list on the left to select a different currency, if necessary.
+Click the field on the right to modify the net value amount entered.
 You can use the keyboard or the increase and decrease arrows.

 6. Click the *Tax zone* drop-down list to select a different applicable tax zone.